aalfons/laeken/README.md

 Estimation of indicators on social exclusion and poverty, as well as Pareto tail modeling for empirical income distributions.

+To cite package `laeken` in publications, please use:

+A. Alfons and M. Templ (2013).
+Estimation of Social Exclusion Indicators from Complex Surveys: The `R` Package `laeken`. *Journal of Statistical Software*, 54(15), 1--25.
+DOI [10.18637/jss.v054.i15](https://doi.org/10.18637/jss.v054.i15).

 ## Installation